matloff/fasteR/README.md

 > <span style="color:red">Tip:</span>
 > Note that I have indented the two lines in the block.
 This is not
-> required but is considered good for clear code.
+> required but is considered good for clear code, in order to easily
+> spot the block when you or others read the code.

 ## <a name="edt"> </a> Lesson 13: Text Editing